theodrosyimer/webcapt/README.md

 Options:
   -u, --url <url>        URL to download
   -o, --output <output>  Output file name
-  -f, --format <format>  Format of the file to download, options: A4 or letter, default: A4 (default: "A4") -h, --help             display help for command
+  -f, --format <format>  Format of the file to download, options: A4 or letter (default: "A4") -h, --help             display help for command
 ```